angelstreet/virtualpytest/docs/system_monitoring_grafana_queries.md

         END) as healthy_minutes
     FROM system_device_metrics
     WHERE timestamp >= NOW() - INTERVAL '24 hours'
-    GROUP BY device_name, capture_folder
+      AND capture_folder IS NOT NULL  -- Exclude incomplete device configurations GROUP BY device_name, capture_folder
 ),
 incident_downtime AS (